McRaeAlex/McRaeAlex.github.io/_posts/2020-11-16-The-beauty-of-awk.md

 You may think that this is a small problem that is easily solved by python or some other language with more flexibility on the problem space.
-You may be right but I will try to convince you that awk's problem space is actually rather large and that flexibility comes at a cost.
+You may be right but I will try to convince you that Awk's problem space is actually rather large and that flexibility comes at a cost.

 ## History